egomezsumma/bootcamp-workshop/Module-06/README.md

 * Click on **Configure System**.
 Set Github user.name y user.email to something arbitrary like "build"

-## Excercise 4 - Create a job to build from GitHub and deploy to Windows Azure
+## Exercise 4 - Create a job to build from GitHub and deploy to Windows Azure

 * Next, create a new job and choose "Build a free-style software project"